Memorial High School (Hedwig Village, Texas): Athletics

 Memorial has a rivalry with Stratford High School.

 Memorial also has a formerly successful football team, which went to the state semifinals in December 2010 in the Division II bracket.
 The 1979 Mustangs went all the way to the state finals, a school record as of yet unbeaten.

 As of 2012, the Memorial tennis team had a district record of 73-0 and has finished in the state finals for 2010, 2011, and 2012.
 As of 2019 for Memorial has participated in 11 back to back trips to the UIL Team Tennis State Tournament.
 Of these tennis tournaments Memorial has won the state championship twice.

+However, in 2024, the Memorial tennis team was beaten in the regional finals by Seven Lakes High School, thus ending their 15 year streak of competing in the state championship.

 Memorial has a men's basketball team that has had some success historically although it has not seen success in recent years.
 Under the school's original basketball coach, Don Coleman, they were able to win a state title in 1966.
 Memorial also has a girls' basketball team.

 Memorial has both a boys' and girls' soccer team.
 The girls' team has had much success, most recently winning a state championship title in 2018.

 Memorial also has track & field, cross country, swimming/diving, golf, baseball, softball, and volleyball teams.
 The school also has a club field hockey team for girls, and club lacrosse and rugby for both boys and girls.